Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Introduction

-Hence, when the solutions $\psi$ of the KFG equation are definitely real, they always lead to so-called impenetrability condition at the extremes of a finite interval $\Omega=[a,b]$. i.e., $j(b,t)=j(a,t)=0$.
+Additionally, when the solutions $\psi$ of the KFG equation are definitely real, they always lead to so-called impenetrability condition at the extremes of a finite interval $\Omega=[a,b]$. i.e., $j(b,t)=j(a,t)=0$.
 Certainly, the solutions of the 1D KFG equation in Eq.
 (1) can be chosen to be real; however, they need not be real, i.e., complex solutions can also be written (we do not refer to imaginary solutions).
 This situation arises because the operator $\hat{\mathrm{O}}_{\mathrm{KFG}}$ in Eq.
 (1) satisfies $(\hat{\mathrm{O}}_{\mathrm{KFG}}\psi)^{*}=\hat{\mathrm{O}}_{\mathrm{KFG}}\psi^{*}$, i.e., $\hat{\mathrm{O}}_{\mathrm{KFG}}$ is a real operator.
-Thus, when $\psi\in\mathbb{C}$, we can recognize confining (or impermeable or impenetrable) boundary conditions (BCs) and nonconfining (or permeable or penetrable) BCs \cite{RefK}.
+Thus, when $\psi\in\mathbb{C}$, we can recognize impermeable (or confining or impenetrable) boundary conditions (BCs) and permeable (or nonconfining or penetrable or transparent) BCs \cite{RefK}.
 As a general rule, confining BCs satisfy $j(b,t)=j(a,t)=0$, and nonconfining BCs satisfy $j(b,t)=j(a,t)$ (for which, in the latter case, the solutions $\psi$ must be complex).